maginium/template/README.md

 [![Maginium Starter](https://i.ibb.co/ZGy9pMX/github-banner.png)](https://github.com/maginium/template)

 ✨ Welcome to the **Maginium Starter Project Template**!
-This ready-to-use template provides a simple and clean project structure, packed with features to supercharge your development and debugging experience. 🚀 Easily remove unused tools and start building your dream project with ease! 🛠️
+This ready-to-use template provides a simple and clean project structure, packed with features to supercharge your development and debugging experience.

 ---